Downlands Community School

-Downlands Community School is a maintained comprehensive for pupils aged 11 to 16.
+Downlands Community School is a maintained comprehensive secondary school in Hassocks, West Sussex, England, for pupils aged 11 to 16.
 It has about 1200 pupils.
 In October 2022, Ofsted inspected the school and reported that the school was 'good' in all areas.

-The school is currently over capacity by over 55 students as of 15 November 2024.

-Location
+Facilities

-The school is in the West Sussex village of Hassocks, and has a new maths block, a sports hall and a generation three AstroTurf open air training pitch.
+The school has a maths block, sports hall and a generation three AstroTurf open air training pitch.
 The sports hall and astroturf pitch are managed, on behalf of the school, by Freedom Leisure and are used by the local community after school hours.

-Staff and governors

-The current headteacher of the school is Mr Mark Wignall and the chair of governors is Diana Hunt.

 Academic achievement

 In 2016 the school achieved 76% of pupils with the equivalent of five or more GCSEs grade C or above including English and Maths.